-Visitors to the school, including contractors, are asked to sign in and are given a badge, which confirms they have permission to be on site.
+Visitors to the school, including contractors, are asked to sign in using our electronic signing in system and receive a printed badge, which confirms they have permission to be on site.
 Parents who are simply delivering or collecting their children do not need to sign in.
 All visitors are expected to observe the school's safeguarding and health and safety regulations to ensure children in school are kept safe.
 The head teacher will exercise professional judgement in determining whether any visitors should be escorted or supervised while on site.

-Extended School, out of school providers and off-site arrangements
+Extended school and off-site arrangements

-All extended and off-site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
+All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
 Where extended school activities are provided by and managed by the school, our own child protection and safeguarding policy and procedures apply.
-When we host out-of-school providers on the premises it should be noted that whilst the provider is responsible for their own safeguarding and child protection policies and procedures, the school may refer any concerns they have about the provider to the local authority.
-The school uses the DfE Keeping-children-safe-in-out-of-school-settings-code-of-practice as best practice guidance.
+If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.